A guide to vaccinating your cat

 If you acquire or have an older kitten or an older cat that has not been vaccinated or has an unknown vaccination history, please book it in for its vaccinations as soon as possible.
 This will also allow your new pet to have a general checkup with the vet.
 Remember that the protective effect of vaccination is not immediate and the vet will advise you when your cat will be protected and allowed outside.

 Immunity to these diseases does not last indefinitely and will gradually fall leaving your cat at risk.
-An annual booster (one injection) given every 12 months is vital to maintain the immunity which will protect your cat from these infections and provide an opportunity for health checks.
+An annual booster (one injection) given every 12 months is vital to maintaining the immunity which will protect your cat from these infections and provide an opportunity for health checks.

 All cats vaccinated at White Cross Vets receive a free health check six months later to ensure your pet is in the best possible condition.